vergun/pine/README.md

 • set the mongod log path to shared/log/mongodb.log
 • if using nginx or apache set access and error logs to shared/log/access.log and shared/log/error.log for port 6000 traffic
 • use puppet for deployment
-• automate mongodb dumps and article dumps to s3 with s3cmd
+• automate mongodb dumps, log dumps, and article dumps to s3 with s3cmd
+• Use the server restart server script for deployments
 • Improve restart_server script to accept command line arguments

-B Sequence After each deploy
-ln -s ~/ebs_volume/releases/20132411114612 ~/ebs_volume/current
-ln -s ~/ebs_volume/shared/node_modules ~/ebs_volume/releases/20132411114612/node_modules
-ln -s ~/ebs_volume/shared/log ~/ebs_volume/releases/20132411114612/log
-cp releases/20132411114612/config/application.yml.bak shared/config/application.yml
-cp releases/20132411114612/config/database.yml.bak shared/config/database.yml
-ln -s ~/ebs_volume/shared/config/application.yml ~/ebs_volume/releases/20132411114612/config/application.yml
-ln -s ~/ebs_volume/shared/config/database.yml ~/ebs_volume/releases/20132411114612/config/database.yml
-git submodule add ~/ebs_volume/shared/submodules/Pine_Needles git submodule init git submodule update

 Deployment setup instructions
 =============================